-The @run command executes a script file by only loading one statement at a time, minimizing the memory requirements.
+To save even more memory, you can use the @run command to execute it by only loading one statement at a time, minimizing the memory requirements.
 A related command is the @cd command for changing the current directory.

+@run <file> [ <variables> ]

-@run <file> [<variables>] Request to execute the file specified as parameter, optionally with a list of variables
+Request to execute the file specified as parameter, optionally with a list of variables